GoogleCloudPlatform/service-extensions/callouts/go/extproc/examples/client/README.md

 | `--cert_file` | `""` | Path to the CA root certificate file (required when `--tls` is `true`) |
 | `--addr` | `localhost:8181` | Server address in `host:port` format |
 | `--data` | *(required)* | JSON string containing an array of `ProcessingRequest` objects |

-## Key Code Walkthrough

-- **Server implementation** — The `server` struct embeds `extproc.UnimplementedExternalProcessorServer` and overrides the `Process` method.
-It reads requests from the bidirectional stream in a loop, logs each one, and replies with a hardcoded `ProcessingResponse` wrapping an empty `RequestHeaders` response.
-This stub is intentionally minimal and serves only to demonstrate the server side of the protocol.

-- **Server startup** — `startServer` binds a TCP listener, creates a bare `grpc.Server`, registers the `ExternalProcessor` implementation, and calls `Done` on a `sync.WaitGroup` before blocking on `Serve`.
-This allows the main goroutine to synchronize on server readiness before proceeding.

-- **Channel creation** — `makeChannel` wraps `grpc.Dial` and selects either TLS credentials (loaded from the provided cert file) or `insecure.NewCredentials()` based on the `--tls` flag.
-This separation keeps connection setup testable and reusable.

-- **JSON request dispatch** — `makeJSONRequest` unmarshals the raw JSON array into individual `json.RawMessage` entries, then uses `protojson.Unmarshal` to decode each one into a typed `*extproc.ProcessingRequest`.
-All requests are streamed to the server sequentially, the send side is closed with `stream.CloseSend()`, and responses are collected until `io.EOF`.

-- **Response logging** — Each received `ProcessingResponse` is formatted with `prototext.Format` and written to the standard logger, producing human-readable protobuf text output for inspection.

-## Configuration

-All configuration is provided via CLI flags at runtime.
-No config files or environment variables are required.
-The only mandatory flag is `--data`, which must be a valid JSON array of `ProcessingRequest` objects.

 ## Build